frconor-ebook/meditations/_posts/2025-05-08-the-good-shepherd.md

 "I am the door of the sheepfold," He says.
 "I am the gate of the sheepfold.
 All who have come before me are thieves and bandits, but the sheep took no notice of them.
 I am the gate.
 Anyone who enters through me will be safe.
 Such a one will go in and out and will find pasture.
 The thief comes only to steal and kill and destroy.
 I have come so that they may have life and have it to the full.
 I am the good shepherd" (John 10:8-11).

 "The Church is a sheepfold whose one and only door is Christ (John 10:1-10).
-It\'s also a flock, of which God Himself is said in prophecy to be the shepherd (Isa.
+It\'s also a flock, of which God Himself is said in prophecy to be the Shepherd (Isa.
 40:11), and whose sheep, though undoubtedly led by human shepherds, are nevertheless guided and fed continually by Christ Himself, the Good Shepherd and Prince of shepherds (John 10:11; 1 Pet.
 5:4), who gave his life for his sheep (*cf*.
 John 10:11-15)" (Vatican II, *Lumen gentium*, Point 6, November 21, 1964).

 He speaks to us through His shepherds.
 That\'s why we have to try and be attentive to the voice of the Holy Father, to his apostolic exhortations or encyclicals or pronouncements, or to the voice of our local bishop, or to the Conference of Bishops.